Students for Holocaust Awareness present

 A Field of Flags ceremony and setup will take place at 1:00 p.m. at the Lory Student Center Plaza.
 The flags will be on display during the entire week on the Plaza.
 The flags represent the different groups murdered during the Holocaust, with each flag representing 5,000 victims.

-February 27 - March 2, Lory Student Center - Litany of Martyrs
+March 31-April 3, Lory Student Center - Litany of Martyrs

 Please click here to sign up